walnuthq/madara-docs/docs/components/nodes.md

 ### Sequencer

-A sequencer node is responsible for executing forming blocks of transactions.
+A sequencer node is responsible for executing transactions and organizing them in a block.

 Transactions are received from full nodes.
 If the sequencer acts also as a full node, it may receive new transactions directly from users.